vijayrajpanchal44/ICO/README.md

 ```

-after testing if you want to deploy the contract using the command line.
+After testing if you want to deploy the contract using the command line.

 ```bash